 Return on Invested Capital (ROIC) measures profits on all capital (short term debt, long-term debt, and equity).
 It reflects how efficiently the company uses it total capital to generate Profits for the Debt providers and Shareholders.
-The return on capital employed ratio shows how much profit each dollar of employed capital generates.
+The return on capital employed (ROCE) ratio shows how much profit each dollar of employed capital generates.
 Obviously, a higher ratio would be more favorable because it means that more dollars of profits are generated by each dollar of capital employed and shows that the company is using the funds invested by various fund providers efficiently.
 It is one of the most used and relied upon Profitability Ratios used by analysts and investors to analyze whether a company is doing good in terms of growing the business and generating more returns from the given funds at hand.
 It helps to analyze whether a company’s stock is undervalued by the stock market or where trading at a premium it deserves so.

 FORMULA